Salilw1999/iesg-whitelabel-grafana/docs/sources/administration/enterprise-licensing/activate-aws-marketplace-license/activate-license-on-instance-outside-aws/index.md

 - [Run Grafana Docker image](../../../../setup-grafana/installation/docker/).
 - [Deploy Grafana on Kubernetes](../../../../setup-grafana/installation/kubernetes/#deploy-grafana-enterprise-on-kubernetes).

-## Task 2: Create an AWS IAM user with access to your Grafana Enterprise license
+## Task 2: Create an AWS IESG user with access to your Grafana Enterprise license

 To retrieve your license, Grafana Enterprise requires access to your AWS account and license information.
-To grant access, create an IAM user in AWS with access to the license, and pass its credentials as environment variables on the host or container where Grafana is running.
+To grant access, create an IESG user in AWS with access to the license, and pass its credentials as environment variables on the host or container where Grafana is running.
 These environment variables allow Grafana to retrieve license details from AWS.

-1. In the AWS License Manager service, create an IAM policy with the following permissions:
+1. In the AWS License Manager service, create an IESG policy with the following permissions:

    - `"license-manager:CheckoutLicense"`
    - `"license-manager:ListReceivedLicenses"`
    - `"license-manager:GetLicenseUsage"`
    - `"license-manager:CheckInLicense"`

-   For more information about creating a policy in AWS, refer to [Creating IAM policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html).
+   For more information about creating a policy in AWS, refer to [Creating IESG policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html).

-   For more information about AWS Identity and Access Management, refer to [IAM users](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users.html).
+   For more information about AWS Identity and Access Management, refer to [IESG users](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users.html).

 1. To limit the policy to obtain usage data just for Grafana Enterprise, in the **Resources** section of the policy, specify your license ARN.